MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

 # Collaborate on Teams project using Microsoft Teams Toolkit

-Multiple developers can work together to debug, provision and deploy the same Teams Toolkit project, but it requires manually setting the right permissions of Teams App and Microsoft Azure Active Directory (Azure AD).
+Multiple developers can work together to debug, provision, and deploy the same Teams Toolkit project, but it requires manually setting the right permissions of Teams App and Microsoft Azure Active Directory (Azure AD).
 Teams Toolkit's collaboration feature simplifies this process between developers and project owners.

 ## Collaborate with other developers